Official advice for New Zealanders living and travelling overseas

 Terrorism

-On 25 March 2024 France raised its terror alert warning to the highest level.
-Expect to see high levels of security nationwide.
-A heightened threat of terrorism remains throughout France, with a number of serious and particularly violent attacks in the past:
+On 25 March 2024, France raised its terrorism alert warning to the highest level.
+Expect to see increased levels of security nationwide.
+A heightened threat of terrorism remains throughout France, with a number of violent attacks in the past:

 - On 13 October 2023, an individual stabbed and killed a teacher in a school in Arras, northern France and injured three others.